Input Data Tool

 Browse Tool

-The Browse tool can be used to look at a dataset you have just brough into your workspace or later in a workflow to view the resulting dataset.
+The Browse tool can be used to look at a dataset that has been brought into the workspace or later in a workflow to view the resulting dataset.
 Note that the Browse tool has only one anchor.
-Once you have connected the Browse tool to another tool and run your workflow, that is the end of the process (unless you remove the Browse tool).
+Once the Browse tool has been connnected to another tool and the workflow run, that is the end of the process (unless the Browse tool is removed).

-Drag the Browse tool onto your workspace and connect it to your Input Data tool.
+Drag the Browse tool onto the workspace and connect it to the Input Data tool.

-Once you have the Browse tool connected to the Input Data tool, click the Run button.
+Once the Browse tool has been connected to the Input Data tool, click the Run button.

-Now in the Configeration pane, you should be able to see the "Profile" of your dataset.
+Now in the Configeration pane, the "Profile" of the dataset can be seen.

-Column headers in your Excel spreadsheet = section names in your dataset profile.
+Column headers in the Excel spreadsheet = section names in the dataset profile.

-You can click on any one of the section hames to see more about that column of data in your spreadsheet.
+Click on any one of the section names to see more about that column of data in the spreadsheet.

 The Browse tool provides a view of data in table format at the point it is connnected to a tool.

-The Results Pane will display your Data table.
+The Results Pane will display the Data table.

 Copyright © Baylor® University.
 All rights reserved.